 In partnership with Rethink Mental Illness.
-The group meets at Grove Neighbourhood Centre, 7 Bradmore Park Road, W6 0DT.
-Please call 020 8960 3033 for upcoming dates.
+The group meets at Grove Neighbourhood Centre, 7 Bradmore Park Road, W6 0DT on 2nd Friday of each month from 11am-1pm.
 Download a flyer here.

 Carers of people with dementia:

 This group is run in partnership with the West London Mental Health Trust Cognitive Impairment and Dementia Service (CIDS) and held at St Vincent’s House, 49 Queen Caroline St, W6 9QH.
-The group first meet on Wednesday 31 Jan from 10:30am-12pm, and will then subsequently meet on the Third Wednesday of month, same time and venue.
-Download a flyer with the programme of sessions for the first 5 weeks here.
+The group meets on 3rd Wednesday of month from 10:30am-12pm.
+Download a flyer with the programme of upcoming sessions here.